fl4p/batmon-ha/README.md

 ## Energy Meters

 Batmon implements energy metering by integrating the power values from the BMS with the trapezoidal rule.
-You can add theses meters to your Home
+You can add theses meters to your Home Assistant Energy Dashboard or use them with the HA Helper *Utility Meter*.
-Assistant Energy Dashboard.
-The accuracy depends on the accuracy of the voltage and current readings from the BMS.
-Consider these having an error of 2~5%.
-Some BMS do not detect small currents (<200mA) and can miss high frequency peaks, leading to even greater error.

 * `Total Energy Discharge` Meter: total Energy out of the battery (increasing only, use this for the Energy Dashboard)
 * `Total Energy Charge`: total Energy into the battery (increasing only, use this for the Energy Dashboard)